Asiasons' Black Elk stake buy in limbo as SGX questions authority

+ATHENS, March 1 Greece's power utility Public Power Corp. secured initial approval for a 200 million euro ($210.5 million) bank loan by the country's main lenders, it said on Wednesday.

-SINGAPORE Asiasons Capital Ltd ASNS.SI said on Thursday the Singapore Exchange (SGX) (SGXL.SI) believes it does not have a strong enough mandate for a share issue which it planned to finance the purchase of a stake in a U.S. oil and gas firm.
+SINGAPORE Oct 17 Asiasons Capital Ltd said on Thursday the Singapore Exchange (SGX) believes it does not have a strong enough mandate for a share issue which it planned to finance the purchase of a stake in a U.S. oil and gas firm.

 The exchange's move has thrown into question whether the investment company's plan to buy a 27.5 percent stake in Black Elk Energy Offshore Operations LLC for $171.65 million can go ahead.